NVIDIA/TransformerEngine/examples/jax/mnist/README.md

 ## Run ##

-1. Use Flax to train MNIST as usual
+1. Use Flax to train MNIST with BF16 as usual
 ```bash
 python test_single_gpu_mnist.py
 ```